3mcloud/gitpyup/README.md

 * Use for multiple apps (each gets own conda environment)

 ### Features for python app developers
+* Updates distributed via git (uses git cli, so not tied to github.com)
+* Use SSH (deploy) keys to access private repos
 * No compiling or bundling
 * Optionally install National Instruments drivers
-* environment file autodetect: priority highest to lowest - environment.yml > setup.py > requirements.txt
+* Environment file autodetect: priority highest to lowest - environment.yml > setup.py > requirements.txt

 ## Developer Usage